 Don’t Buy The Car Outright

 If you’re someone who goes and buys a scrapyard ready car because you don’t have the money to buy one outright, then you’re doing it all wrong.
 Eventually, you’re going to spend more money on the rubbish car, than you would if you were to get one on finance for example.
 Some people are massively against the finance option because it is a form of debt.
 But, it’s a form of debt that allows you to have a nice new car, one that isn’t going to break on you at any minute, and one that’s probably going to be a lot cheaper to run.
 You don’t have to splash out just because you’re thinking of getting a finance car.
 You can get the slightly older cars on finance, but at least you’re know that they’re going to be working fine.
 A lot of the finance options come with warranty as well, so you’ll have peace of mind if anything does go wrong.
+To add an additional level of assurance it could be worth getting a dash cam BlackboxMyCar have plenty to offer!

 Always Go To A Trusted Dealer!